 Axel Freed a College Professor and very successful at his job is a gambling junkie who wins big but loses it all at the same time.
 He borrowed from his girlfriend, his wealthy mother and last but not least a Loan Shark from the Mob.
 It just gets worst for him because he loses all his cash each time and act likes it doesn't matter.
 Up until his Girlfriend decides to leave him, his Mom decides to disown him and the Mob wants to kill him Axel decided to get out pay up and stop before he is dead goes bust he decides to make a big score to win big and pay off everyone to stay alive and keep his dignity to come out ahead.
 Written by

 For $10,000 they break your arms.
 For $20,000 they break your legs.
 Axel Freed owes $44,000.

 Did You Know?

-, according to writer James Toback
+According to James Toback

-Courtesy of RCA Records See more
+Courtesy of Philips Records See more